-We only have one planet, and its life-supporting ecosystem is unique.
-We need to handle this priceless treasure as carefully as we can.
-The issue couldn't be any clearer.
+Nothing is infinite, a statement that is particularly true of our planet's resources.
 At Deutsche Bahn, this awareness has spurred us on to adopt a host of proactive measures.
-For us at Deutsche Bahn, this means that we use only the resources that are essential for our operations, and that we reuse materials whenever possible.
-We believe this is the only way to ensure that future generations will have a world that they can enjoy, one with a healthy environment.
+For us at Deutsche Bahn, this means that we use raw materials with caution and reuse as much as possible.
+We believe this is the only way to ensure that future generations will have a planet worth living on, one with a healthy environment.

-We have established a host of highly effective measures designed to maximize our recycling achievements:
+We have implemented a range of effective measures to reduce our use of valuable resources.

 By redesigning our trains and upgrading the technology used in them, we can keep them in service longer.
 We also make use of 3D printing, an innovative form of technology that ensures we always have specific replacement parts for our trains as well as any parts that are non-deliverable.

-Whenever possible, Deutsche Bahn's staff use digital tools to cut down on paper consumption.
-Nevertheless, if something needs printing, we use recycled paper.
+At Deutsche Bahn, we use digital tools to cut down on paper consumption – wherever possible.
+And if something needs printing, we use recycled paper.

-We make a point of using only reusable tableware in our staff restaurants.
+We make a point of equipping our staff restaurants with reusable tableware.
 Similarly, we offer our customers the DB reusable cup as an alternative to cups that get thrown away after just one beverage.